 If you’ve been to the British Virgin Islands and have something either bitter or sweet to contribute, please leave a comment below.

-And if you plan on chartering a boat or taking your own boat to the BVI and haven’t yet been introduced to mooring balls, make sure to grab a copy of my guide!
+And if you plan on chartering a boat or taking your own boat sailing the British Virgin Islands and haven’t yet been introduced to mooring balls, make sure to grab a copy of my guide!